The early days – from farming to agricultural innovation

 The post-war years – pioneering new business opportunities

-Subsequent years saw the acquisition of more franchises, including Isuzu pickup trucks, Kubota excavators and TEREX compact equipment.
+Subsequent years saw the acquisition of more franchises, including Isuzu pickup trucks, Kubota excavators and Mecalac compact equipment and Manitou Telehandlers.
 In the late 1970s PV Dobson acquired Bridge End Garage, complete with its Austin Rover franchise.
 Today, we’re proud to represent Volvo, Mazda, Renault and Dacia from a purpose-built facility that has the space and expertise to showcase the unique character of each marque, drawing customers from a wide area for manufacturer-approved parts and servicing.

 Into a new century – taking on fresh challenges

 A major investment in 2004 saw the inauguration of a new branch at the Snaygill Industrial Estate, Skipton.
 This landmark development has given the company improved local coverage in North and West Yorkshire, and cemented its reputation for outstanding service and an impressive range of ex-stock parts.
 Massey Ferguson was joined by Fendt in 2005.
 In 2017 we opened a new preparation centre at Levens for new diggers and dumpers at the site of our unloading area.
-Who knows what the future holds?
+In 2019 we have opened a new branch at Chorley to serve our customers in Lancashire.
+In 2020 we moved into a new, much larger depot in Skipton, still on the Snaygill Ind.
+Estate.